Z-Hussein/security-shield/SECURITY.md

 - Security Shield guides agent behavior but cannot override compromised agent instructions
 - The skill does not scan other skills for malware (use Skill Vetter for that)
-- Logging depends on OpenClaw's logging infrastructure
+- Security events are recorded via threat-handling rules in SKILL.md: events are written to memory/YYYY-MM-DD.md (event metadata only - never raw payloads).
+Quarantined files go to $HOME/.security-shield/quarantine/ (requires user approval first).
+The skill does NOT write to host system logs (syslog, journald, etc.); all event recording is within the agent's own workspace.
-- The skill ships no code or runtime settings; it does not write its own log files.
-During an explicitly requested full-system check, the agent may inspect local state within the agreed scope (see USAGE-GUIDE.md)
+- During an explicitly requested full-system check, the agent may inspect local state within the agreed scope (see USAGE-GUIDE.md)

 ## Related Resources